citation-style-language/csl-editor-demo-site/README.md

 ### To Embed Website in a web pane in your reference manager

+** These instructions are out of date, please wait for new ones! **

 - Create a web pane and point it to one of the following URLs:

 	- My current 'stable' version (recommended)